Palpatine: Portrayal

+From Return of the Jedi (1983), the role of the Emperor was portrayed by Ian McDiarmid.

 Lucas and director Richard Marquand cast McDiarmid to play Emperor Palpatine for Return of the Jedi.
 He was in his late 30s and had never played a leading role in a feature film, though he had made minor appearances in films like Dragonslayer (1981).
 Due to the large age difference between McDiarmid and his character, Lucas and Marquand had initially intended to dub over McDiarmid, but reversed course after hearing McDiarmid's distinctive voice.
 After Return of the Jedi, he resumed stage acting in London.
 In an interview with BackStage, McDiarmid revealed that he "never had his sights set on a film career" and never auditioned for the role of Palpatine.
 He elaborated, "I got called in for the interview after a Return of the Jedi casting director saw me perform in the Sam Shepard play Seduced at a studio theatre at the Royal Court.
 I was playing a dying Howard Hughes."

 Palpatine's role in the prequel films required McDiarmid to portray two aspects of the same character.
 Recalling the initial days of shooting The Phantom Menace, McDiarmid stated, "Palpatine's an interesting character; he's conventional on the outside, but demonic on the inside — he's on the edge, trying to go beyond what's possible."
 McDiarmid added another layer to the character in Attack of the Clones.
 He said, "[Palpatine] is a supreme actor.
 He has to be even more convincing than somebody who isn't behaving in a schizophrenic fashion, so he's extra charming, or extra professional — and for those who are looking for clues, that's almost where you can see them."
 McDiarmid reflected on the scene in which Padmé Amidala is almost assassinated:

 There's a moment in one scene of the new film where tears almost appear in [Palpatine's] eye.
 These are crocodile tears, but for all those in the movie, and perhaps watching the movie itself, they'll see he is apparently moved — and of course, he is.
 He can just do it.
 He can, as it were, turn it on.
 And I suppose for him, it's also a bit of a turn-on — the pure exercise of power is what he's all about.
 That's the only thing he's interested in and the only thing that can satisfy him — which makes him completely fascinating to play because it is an evil soul.
 He is more evil than the devil.